 TOURIST ATTRACTIONS IN JAIPUR

-Like most cities in Rajasthan, Jaipur has a lot to offer to the discerning traveler.
+Like most cities in Rajasthan, Jaipur has lots to offer to the discerning traveller.
 It is no wonder then that the city of Jaipur is a popular holiday destination for weekend holiday-makers as well as enthusiastic tourists from all over the world.

-Right from traditional art forms, fabrics, jewelry, and culture to its beautiful array of ancient forts, palaces, and well-maintained gardens, Jaipur is guaranteed to appeal to the explorer in you.
+Right from traditional art forms, fabrics, jewellery, and culture to its beautiful array of ancient forts, palaces, and well-maintained gardens, Jaipur is guaranteed to appeal to the explorer in you.

-Some of the must-visits in Jaipur include the Jaigarh Fort, Amber Palace, Jantar Mantar, Hawa Mahal, Jal Mahal, Albert Hall Museum, Vidyadhar Garden, Birla Temple, Jawahar Circle, Sambhar Lake, and the City Palace, among others.
+When in Jaipur, do visit the Jaigarh Fort, Amber Palace, Jantar Mantar, Hawa Mahal, Jal Mahal, Albert Hall Museum, Vidyadhar Garden, Birla Temple, Jawahar Circle, Sambhar Lake, and the City Palace, among others.

 Though there is no dearth of places to discover in the Pink City, I was forced to be rather selective in my choices due to limited time.
 The Amber Fort was mesmerizing, the Hawa Mahal spectacular, and the Jal Mahal left me quite spellbound.

-However, it was at the famous City Palace in Jaipur where I not only discovered the rich history of this multi-faceted city but also learned the subtle nuances of self-promotion and the essence of smart marketing (a learning that I’ve started putting into practice!)
+However, it was at the famous City Palace in Jaipur where I not only discovered the rich history of this multi-faceted city but also learned the subtle nuances of self-promotion and the essence of smart marketing (learning that I’ve started putting into practice!)

 SIGHTSEEING AND AN UNEXPECTED MARKETING LESSON